sanskrit/raw_etexts_english/blogs/manasataramgini/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 +++
-title = "The ghost in the tatteredxa0Gattermann"
+title = "The ghost in the tattered Gattermann"

 +++
 Vidrum had dropped by to see Somakhya and Lootika when they had just